Hong Kong Braces For More Protests

 “I am deeply disappointed she did not withdraw the bill,” legislator Au Nok-hin told TIME.
 “There are still many people that will look for a chance to come out and protest again.”

-Further protests are already planned.
-The Civil Human Rights Front (CHRF), a coalition of pro-democracy groups which organized the protest marches to date, is encouraging Hongkongers to come out en masse on July 1 march—a politically charged date as it is the anniversary of the city’s handover to Chinese sovereignty.
+Further protests are already being planned beyond this weekend.
+The Civil Human Rights Front (CHRF), a coalition of pro-democracy groups which organized the protest marches to date, is encouraging Hongkongers to come out en masse on July 1—a politically charged date as it is the anniversary of the city’s handover to Chinese sovereignty.

 —With reporting by Laignee Barron and Aria Hangyu Chen / Hong Kong